turbodog99/sort-coding-test/README.md

 I chose passing the delimiter type for the loaded files as command-line options because delimiter detection is a separate, inexact problem on its own.

+In the interest of saving time, I did less testing around the actual loading of files based on command-line parameters than I would do in production.
+I wrote tests to validate that they did, in fact, put the filenames in the correct options slots, but I didn't write tests to load the files again.
+I thought the best approach would be to refactor the file generation stuff I did for testing the file loading and then creating test files and validating the loaded records.

+Many of the file-loading tests round trip the same data using different delimiters.
+On failure, these tests will output which delimiter was being tested to keep it from being cryptic.

+## Complications

+The specification was ambiguous about whether each file would be tested separately or whether all three would be loaded at once.
+This should cover both bases.

+It doesn't detect whether the given file actually contains the given delimiters.
+This goes back to the delimiter detection problem, but if the wrong delimiter type is specified, it parses as a single field.

 ## License

 Copyright © 2019 Mark Herman, II